ammeee3/101019357-101052562-X-ma2806-final-project/README.md

 Our idea for a game is a cave crawler, with the main goal of the player to escape by navigating through the cave, using your flashlight to avoid traps and deter monsters

 INDIVIDUAL CONTRIBUTIONS
+SOUND DOES WORK!!! turn on site settings, audio allow

 SCOTT - Created (along side with Emilia) flashlight components lines 308, 313, 314, 330-365, idea for sound prompt.